 Lake Highland Prep ’19

-I debated for Lake Highland for five years and qualified to the TOC my sophomore, junior, and senior year.
+I debated for Lake Highland for five years and went to the TOC my sophomore, junior, and senior year.

 I don’t really have a preference towards judging any particular type of argument.
-As a debater, I read a lot of high theory, phil, theory/T, Ks, and I dabbled in tricks, LARP, and performance.
+As a debater, I read a lot of high theory, phil, theory/T, Ks, and sometimes I read tricks.
 You should read arguments in whatever style you are most comfortable with and I will do my best to evaluate the round.
-I'll take the route of least intervention when I'm judging.
+I'll always try to take the route of least intervention when I'm judging.
 As long as an argument has a claim, warrant, impact, I will vote on it.
 However, I will drop you for reading anything blatantly racist, misogynistic, ableist, anti-queer, etc.

 If you're reading a confusing or dense position, make sure that you explain it well.
 Don't assume that I'll fill in the blanks for you if you make half-baked arguments just because I read something in that literature base as a debater.
-Also if you are reading blippy tricks just make sure you slow down enough that I can flow them completely.
+Also if you are reading blippy tricks just make sure you slow down enough that I can flow a warrant for all of them.

 Here are my defaults (I will only use these if there is literally nothing said about these issues by either side and it will make me very sad):

 - truth testing (what it means for something to be "true" or "false" can be determined through a rob or framework)